tokenika/tokenika.github.io/web/web.md

 Although the official test network is still in preparation, anyone can create their own test environment on a local node.
 Please understand things are likely to change; however, not drastically so.

 <span style="color:silver;">Source: [steemit.com](https://steemit.com/eosdev/@dan/eos-development-sneak-peek-for-very-early-developers), by Dan Larimer, August 2017</span>

+#### EOS - Example Exchange Contract and Benefits of C++

+This week I have been focused on the API that smart contract developers will use to write contracts.
+To help facilitate the design of this API I have given myself an example contract to write.
+This time the example is a little bit more complex than just a currency contract, but a full up exchange between the native EOS currency and an example CURRENCY contract.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@dan/eos-example-exchange-contract-and-benefits-of-c), by Dan Larimer, July 2017</span>

 #### EOS - Developer’s Log Stardate 20176.30